Louis Barnett: Career

-Working and teaching in Dunedin, Barnett established a national reputation for safe and sound surgery.
+Barnett established a reputation for safe and sound surgery, particularly aseptic principles.
 He was the first surgeon in New Zealand to wear rubber gloves and a gauze mask in the operating theatre.
+From 1920 he was instrumental in establishing a professional body for surgeons to raise the standard of surgery.
+In 1926 the College of Surgeons of Australasia (later the Royal Australasian College of Surgeons) was founded and Barnett served as president from 1937 to 1939.